The Iron Age Village

 I must admit that I have a problem with the use of rafters in the roofs of the huts.
 Some years ago I visited the Kasubi Tombs in Kampala, Uganda, and there the roof is supported on concentric circular purlins with the vertical strength coming from the roofing material and rings of posts.

-Of course, it is entirely possible that somewhere on the long trek out of the Great Rift Valley and into Iron Age Britain someone had a bright idea and came up with a new way of building roofs, but concentric rings of postholes are very much a feature of places like Woodhenge.
+It is interesting to speculate when on the long trek out of the Great Rift Valley and into Iron Age Britain someone had a bright idea and came up with a new way of building roofs as on some sites rafters have survived.
+However concentric rings of postholes similar to those at Kasubi are very much a feature of Bronze Age places like Woodhenge.

-I was instantly transported back to the Beara Peninsular in Ireland, and my conviction that many of the small stone circles there (such as the one at Ardgroom) are the remains of huts, rather than of ritual sites.
+I was instantly transported back to the Beara Peninsular in Ireland, and my suspicion that many of the small stone circles there (such as the one at Ardgroom) are the remains of residential, rather than ritual sites.

 Minor quibbles aside, on the whole the reconstruction is very convincing, and the way the huts are grouped together makes for a very believable Iron Age settlement.